hafstad/designsystem/docs/DEVELOPER.md

 * [Running Tests Locally](#running-tests-locally)

-See the [contribution guidelines](https://github.com/kirbydesign/designsystem/blob/master/CONTRIBUTING.md) if you'd like to contribute to Angular.
+See the [contribution guidelines](https://github.com/kirbydesign/designsystem/blob/master/CONTRIBUTING.md) if you'd like to contribute to Kirby.

 ## Prerequisite Software

-Before you can build and test Angular, you must install and configure the following products on your development machine:
+Before you can build and test Kirby, you must install and configure the following products on your development machine:

 * [Git](http://git-scm.com) and/or the **GitHub app** (for [Mac](http://mac.github.com) or